Macrometacorp/docs/docs/cep/getting-started-stream-workers.md

 1. [Log in to your Macrometa account](https://auth-play.macrometa.io/).
 1. Click **Stream Workers**.
-1. In the Editor tab, you must define the stream worker.
+1. In the Editor tab, define the stream worker.
 Copy and paste the following code block in the code editor on the Editor tab.

 ```sql
 @App:name('sample-cargo-app')